 Loto Journal

-Through personal storytelling and letter writing, follow our Founder, Jennifer Axcell, as she travels the π globe as a digital nomad and Desert Mother, exploring cultural expressions of rest and Self-care.
+Through personal storytelling and letter writing, follow our Founder, Jennifer Axcell, as she travels the π globe as a digital nomad and Desert Mother, exploring Consciousness, rest, and Self-care.

-Including thoughtfully created blog content about somatic healing practices, nervous system self-regulation techniques, and faith-based spiritual practices, Loto Wellness Collectiveβs blog focuses on the art and science of rest and renewal, drawing inspiration from the life of Jesus, monastic wisdom, and modern science.
+Including thoughtfully created blog content about somatic healing practices, nervous system regulation techniques, and contemplative practices, Loto Wellness Collectiveβs blog focuses on the art and science of rest and renewal, drawing inspiration from Christian mystics, monastic wisdom, modern neuroscience, and depth psychology.

-Readerβs Note: In the Loto Wellness Collective blog content, except for direct quotes, the pronouns often used for God are They/Them in reference to the genderless personhood of I AM.
-When referencing Jesus specifically, the pronouns He/Him are used.
+Readerβs Note: In an attempt to bring a conscious sense of responsibility to our language (where inclusivity and equality matter), in our Loto Wellness Collective blog content, except for direct quotes, the pronouns often used for God are They/Them in reference to I AM.
+When referring to Jesus specifically, the pronouns He/Him are used.
+Also, we have taken the liberty of capitalizing the term βTrue Selfβ so you will know that we are not referring to the βfalse selfβ (psychological egoic self), but the foundational self that we are in God.

 Surrender in Suffering